matchchen/simpoint_nemu/README.md

 7) resolve fscsr problem when resume checkpoint
 ## v0.2
 1) remove middle files
-2) remove x86 and mips arch directory
+2) remove x86 and mips arch directories
 3) fix a take checkpoint problem
-4) support access mtime csr for compatible with other simulator or FPGA
+4) support accessing mtime csr for compatibling with other simulators or FPGA